Informing the Food Transition

 • Data standardisation and interoperability to facilitate multi-model food footprinting.

-• Deploying HESTIA’s farm sustainability toolkit, co-created with farmers, to ~20,000 farms in Europe
+• Deploying HESTIA's farm sustainability toolkit, co-created with farmers, to ~20,000 farms in Europe.

-• Updating the CoolFarm Tool, reaching leading food-beverage firms: 159 orgs, >10,000 users, 17 languages
+• Updating the CoolFarm Tool, reaching c.10,000 users speaking 17 langauges across leading food-beverage firms.

 • Developing sector-specific regulatory standards for EFRAG disclosure in the food and beverages sector.